topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 CFF2: A1 8D 40 0A    CMPA    $1000,PC                       ; Did we change the memory?
 CFF6: 27 1D          BEQ     $D015                          ; Yes ... we have enough memory to run

+; BUG.
+This should be "JSR $D2DE" to set the graphics mode.
+I tested with the ; change and I get the error message.
+Otherwise the text screen shows garbage.
+;
-CFF8: BD D2 BE       JSR     $D2BE                          ; ??
-Is this a bug?
-This is the middle of a message
+CFF8: BD D2 BE       JSR     $D2BE                          ; BUG.
+This should be D2DE to set the graphics mode.
+;
 CFFB: CE 04 00       LDU     #$0400                         ; Start of the text screen?
 CFFE: DF 9E          STU     <$9E                           ;
 D000: BD D4 AE       JSR     $D4AE                          ; {Clear1200} Clear 1200 bytes (4K for 3K screen?? we aren't in graphics mode)